se-edu/se-book/modeling/modelingBehaviors/sequenceDiagramsBasic/outcomes.md

-:trophy: Can explain what are sequence diagrams on a basic level :one:
+:trophy: Can interpret basic sequence diagrams :one: